-All I can say in this opening is this: be prepared.
-Gushing is ahead.
+All I can say in this opening is this; gushing is ahead.

 Oliver Queen (Stephan Amell) has disappeared.
 In the aftermath of Starling City’s near destruction, things haven’t been the same.
 Oliver saw his best friend die, as a direct result of Tommy’s father and Oliver’s mother.
 The two of them colluded to create and detonate an earthquake machine that destroyed the city.
-Even though Moira Queen (Susanna Thompson) had a change of heart that saved thousands, she is still sitting in jail.
+Even though Moira Queen (Susanna Thompson) has a change of heart to save thousands, she still sit in jail.
 Oliver’s disappearance means “The Arrow” isn’t helping set things right, which inspires his team to set out looking for him.
 Diggle (David Ramsey) and Felicity (Emily Bett Rickards) find Oliver’s hiding place, back on the island where he was marooned for years.
 Once there, they convince a reluctant Oliver to return… and he agrees.
 Only he isn’t coming back to Starling as the vigilante.
 Far as he’s concerned, those days are over.

 In Starling, Thea (Willa Fitzgerald) refuses to visit her mother in jail and is instead, running the club her brother left behind while continuing to date Roy Harper (Colton Hayes).
 Then there is Laurel (Katie Cassidy).
 She’s having a tough time moving on from Tommy’s death and is pushing everyone, including her father (Paul Blackthorne), away.
 She sets out to entrap the vigilante whom she blames for Tommy’s death, unaware who the man underneath the mask really is…

 No matter how “out of date” it may be to review a TV season that’s well over a year old, where Arrow is concerned, its past is never out of style.
-I fangirl – a lot – for, about, and during the viewing of this DC Comics lore.
+I fangirl – a lot – for this DC Comics lore.
 Season two’s pace moves at a breakneck speed (seemingly, without thought to the casualties), whipping stories and villains out with aplomb and sass.
-The exchange is then, ripe with new shockers that are sure to make us gasp – sometimes in happiness, but mostly in horror, which the writer’s pull out of their bag of “what ifs.”
+The exchange is then, ripe with new shockers that are sure to make us gasp, but mostly in horror, which the writer’s pull out of their bag of “what ifs.”
 This sophomore season was heavy on throwing everything they could at their hero, which meant, when the laughs were there, they were 100 times more welcome this season.
 Shifts in characters and the dynamics of Team Arrow go through some radical changes, which means it’s best not to waste any time in getting to the nitty-gritty.

-There's a lot of good things going during these 20-some episodes.
-We not only see good things going on for the main characters, we meet Barry Allen (season two aired prior to the first season of The Flash) and watch him awkwardly try to make sense of “The Arrow.”
-There are daemons for characters to grapple with, high octane excitement to be found and plenty of “say what…” reactions to be found.
+There’s a lot of good things going during these 20-some episodes.
+We not only see good things going on for the main characters, we meet Barry Allen (season two airs prior to the first season of The Flash) and watch him awkwardly try to make sense of “The Arrow.”
+There’s daemons for characters to grapple with, high octane excitement and plenty of “say what…” reactions.
 There continues to be hints at the bigger DC Comics universe with appearances by the small screen’s version of the Suicide Squad.
 When the end comes, mostly, the good guys are left standing and the baddies get their just dues.
 Keeping true to the comic book lore, secrets also start to creep up… one in particular, I am most curious about.
 Especially, since it gets a later mention in the first season of The Flash.

 If you were a fan of season one, you’re certainly going to want to watch its follow up season.
 I loved being back in Starling City, remembering all of the principled reasons these characters mean so much.
 This may just be television entertainment, but there are a lot of things we can learn from our crime-fighting friends.